microshare/microshare.github.io/docs/2/technical/api/quick-start.md

 {% include image.html url="/assets/img/generate-pipe-token-2new.png" description="Filled Postman environment" %}

 <br>
 That's it!
-You now have access to the Microshare® API collection, and are setup to [authenticate](../authentication), [write data and read](../share-api) data with the platform.
+You now have access to the Microshare API collection, and are setup to [authenticate](../authentication), [write data and read](../share-api) data with the platform.

 ###### > [Authentication](../authentication)
 ###### > [Share API](../share-api)